ldtteam/MinecoloniesWiki/source/buildings/stonesmeltery.md

 | 5 |  5 |

-## Hut GUI
+## Stone Smeltery GUI

-When accessing the Stone Smeltery's Hut block (right clicking on it), you will see a GUI with different options:
+When accessing the Stone Smeltery's hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">